 I agonized about my competency in being able to make an accurate medical diagnosis.
-Now I realize, that that part of a doctor’s work—though technically challenging—would probably be the easier piece to master.
+Now I realize, that part of a doctor’s work—though technically challenging—would probably be the easier piece to master.
 I have come to realize that the things that would be most challenging for me (as a doctor) include: being to be able to share and explain a bad diagnosis with a sick patient, keeping my patients motivated to tackle difficult next steps, empowering them to assume appropriate responsibility for their own care, and to giving myself permission to be compassionate and vulnerable so my patients can see that even an intense person like me has a heart and a soul.

 Is it not the case that this aspiring health care provider is exactly the kind we are all striving to find?

 Lest you think that it is only the nursing and the biomedical humanities programs that have liberal arts at their very core, consider the instructive statement made by one of our accountancy professors at a community college open house for perspective majors.